Dimensions of the graph

-Interpreting the graph - some guidelines
+Interpreting the graph

 Based on the above, results in the graph can be interpreted according to the following rules of thumb.
 Note, however, that there will always be exceptions and that these guidelines are based on general patterns.
 Do not take them as absolute truths, but rather as indications of potential strengths and challenges.